chenle02/lemmabot/Readme.md

 A fast, offline-friendly CLI tool for indexing and querying large collections of research papers using OpenAI's models, FAISS, and (optionally) Grobid.

+## Who Is This For?

+- **Researchers** looking to ask natural language questions across a large collection of scientific papers—especially those containing mathematical formulas, figures, and references.
+- **Students** studying technical literature who want to better understand complex concepts by querying papers in plain language.
+- **Developers** and educators building tools for navigating domain-specific PDF content using modern LLMs.

 ## Quickstart

 ```bash